mtakanen/aws-glue-demo/glue-demo/README.md

 $ python glue_demo.py
 ```

 Demo is non-interactive.
 Progress and some interesting information is printed in stdout (terminal console).
 Some of the API calls to AWS are asynchronous.
-Script always waits for service processes to end as following stages depend on the previous results.
+Script always waits for service processes to terminate as following stages depend on the previous results.

 ## Datasets
 Demo uses two different data sources: